 In November 2016 Jimmy accepted the call to High Street Presbyterian Church in Holywood, to start the next chapter of his life as an ordained Minister.
 He was ordained and installed on 27 January 2017, a great start to what would become a very memorable year as Jimmy married his fiancée Beth in July 2017.

-Since joining High Street Presbyterian, Jimmy and Beth have seen their family grow, as they welcomed their son Jacob into the world in December 2020.
-They also have a Cocker Spaniel dog called Harvey who is 2 years old.
+Since joining High Street Presbyterian, Jimmy and Beth have seen their family grow, as they welcomed their son Jacob into the world in December 2020, followed by Micah in April 2023.
+They also have a Cocker Spaniel dog called Harvey.

-Our church is led by a Kirk Session of 10 Elders and the Minister.
-Our elders seek to lead the church in matters of faith and pastoral care, helping them in their walk with God.
-Since the church is registered as a charity, they also act as charity trustees.
+Our church is led by a Kirk Session of 9 elders which includes the minister.
+Our elders seek to lead the church in matters of faith and pastoral care, helping to set the vision of the congregation and seeking to follow God’s will for His church.
+Since the church is registered as a charity, the elders also act as charity trustees.
 Each elder is given a district to look after, consisting of members of the congregation, usually in a designated area.